leo-arch/clifm/src/README.md

 ### Plugins

 We mostly use `POSIX shell scripts`.
 In this case, always use `shellcheck` to check your plugins.
-However, plugins can be written in any other language.

 ## 2) General code structure